Shao Puliang

-Shao Puliang (邵镤亮 (Shào Púliàng); born 6 July 1989) is a Chinese professional footballer who plays as a goalkeeper for Chinese Super League club Wuhan Three Towns.
+Shao Puliang (邵镤亮 (Shào Púliàng); born 6 July 1989) is a Chinese professional footballer who plays as a goalkeeper.

 Club career

 Shao Puliang was promoted to Chinese Super League side Shandong Luneng's first squad in the 2008 season.
 After several seasons at the club, he did not make an appearance for Shandong until the 2015 league season when on 13 May 2015 in a 2015 Chinese FA Cup against amateur team Wuhan New Era with a 6–1 win.

 Shao transferred to fellow Super League club Shijiazhuang Ever Bright (now known as Cangzhou Mighty Lions) on 8 January 2016.
 He made his debut for Shijiazhuang on 11 May 2016, in a 2016 Chinese FA Cup against Beijing Renhe.
 On 30 October 2016, Shao made his Super League debut in a 3–2 home victory against Guangzhou R&F. Unfortunately he would be part of the team that was relegated at the end of the 2016 Chinese Super League campaign.
 Shao would remain loyal towards the club and would go on to establish himself as an integral member of the team that would eventually gain promotion back into the top tier at the end of the 2019 China League One campaign.